-In short, soft credit checks provide various institutions extra background on an applicant without damaging their credit.
+In short, soft credit checks let different places find out more about an applicant without hurting their credit.
 In addition, they help protect the institution from unreliable applicants.

-How a hard credit check initiates differ from soft credit checks.
-Hard credit checks require authorization of the applicant to begin; not all soft credit checks do.
+How a hard credit check initiates differs from soft credit checks.
+Hard credit checks require the authorization of the applicant to begin; not all soft credit checks do.
 Additionally, hard credit checks occur only after you apply for something, not before.

 Who Uses Soft Credit Checks?